Fractions & Decimals

 Decimal = numerator ÷ denominator

-When should I use Fraction to Decimal?
+When should I use a related tool instead of Fraction to Decimal?

 Related calculators